Lord Cameron calls for ‘stop to the fighting right now’ in Gaza

 The war has killed some 29,000 Palestinians, mostly women and children, according to the Health Ministry, which does not distinguish between civilians and combatants.

-Around 80% of Gaza’s population have been displaced, and a quarter face starvation.
+Around 80% of Gaza’s population has been displaced, and a quarter face starvation.